Placement

 For a right-click-style menu, use C placement on an image trigger:

-The menu appears centered at the click point.
+<img class="alap" data-alap-linkitems=".actions" data-alap-placement="C">The menu appears centered at the click point.
 CSS can add a context-menu visual style; placement handles the geometry.

 Disabling placement

-Set viewportAdjust: false to disable the placement engine entirely.
-The menu is positioned with static CSS (top: 100%; left: 0 or equivalent) with no viewport awareness.
-Use this only when you want full manual control over positioning via CSS.
+Simply don't set the placement attribute.
+Without it, the engine doesn't run — the menu is positioned with static CSS (top: 100%; left: 0 or equivalent) with no viewport awareness.
+This is tier 0, the default.